 Sales by us or any of our affiliated unitholders or affiliates of Blackstone of a substantial number of our common units or our subordinated units, or the perception that such sales might occur, could have a material adverse effect on the price of our common units or could impair our ability to obtain capital through an offering of equity securities.
-Cheniere Holdings owns 104,488,671 common units and 135,383,831 subordinated units.
+As of December 31, 2018, Cheniere owned 104,488,671 of our common units and 135,383,831 of our subordinated units.
 All of the subordinated units will convert into common units at the end of the subordination period and may convert earlier.
-We filed a registration statement for the resale of 202,450,687 common units owned by Blackstone and its affiliates.
+We also filed a registration statement for the resale of 202,450,687 common units owned by Blackstone and its affiliates.
 Any sales of these units could have an adverse impact on the price of our common units.